 1. You Need Time to Get Better

 Car accidents can be incredibly painful and overwhelming.
 The last thing you need to do is try to juggle a complex legal claim while you are trying to recover from your injuries.
 Hiring an attorney who is well-versed in local law and procedure can take a great deal of stress off of your shoulders.
-At Lavent Law, our attorneys will handle all aspects of your legal case while you take the time to focus on getting better.
+At Lavent Law, P.A., our attorneys will handle all aspects of your legal case while you take the time to focus on getting better.

 2. Insurance Companies Don’t Want You to Hire a Lawyer